qdrant/landing_page/qdrant-landing/content/articles/hybrid-search.md

 <aside role="status">
 This article was published in 2023, more than a year before the Qdrant 1.10 release introducing the new
 <a href="/documentation/concepts/search/#query-api">Query API</a>.
-Although the presented concepts are still valid,
+Although the concepts in this article are still valid,
-Qdrant 1.10 makes it easier to build a hybrid search system, without any additional tools in the stack.
+you should use  Qdrant 1.10 to build a hybrid search system.
+It is easier and requires no additional tools from your stack.
 <a href="/articles/hybrid-search-revamped">Hybrid Search Revamped</a> article presents even more advanced techniques
 to build a hybrid search system that gives the best of multiple worlds.
 </aside>